It’s the story of one of local history’s greatest “might have been”s.

 By 1850 Tarrant County had few civilian settlements to choose among for the county seat.
 Notable were the small civilian settlement around the fort, Grapevine, and Johnson Station.
 But Grapevine and Johnson Station were not within five miles of the center of the county, as stipulated by the state.
-The fort settlement was centrally located.
+The Army fort settlement at the confluence of the Clear and West forks of the Trinity River was centrally located.
 But one historian says that five miles northeast of the fort was a community of thirty families that also was centrally located.
 That community won the election and became “Birdville.”

 In 1851 two landowners, William Norris and George Akers, donated forty acres each from their respective adjoining surveys for the site of county seat buildings and streets for Birdville.
 This 1895 county map shows Birdville and the surveys of W. Norris and G. Akers.